 Why do kettlebells cause low back pain in some lifters?

 Kettlebells are frequently used by both athletes and recreational lifters.
 So there are many anecdotes about their use.
 One anecdotal feature of using kettlebells is that athletes often report increased hip extension strength or improved function, despite performing a high volume of other hip extension exercises.
-Another anecdotal feature is that some individuals experience lower back pain when performing swings despite not experiencing pain in other hip extension exercises.
+Another anecdotal feature is that some individuals find that kettlebells cause low back pain during swings.
 In this article, Chris Beardsley (@SandCResearch) reviews a study that set out to find out the reasons behind these two common reports.

 The study: Kettlebell swing, snatch and bottoms-up carry: Back and hip muscle activation, motion, and low back loads, by McGill and Marshall, Journal of Strength and Conditioning Research, 2012

 What is the background?

 Kettlebells are now being increasingly used by many weight lifters and fitness enthusiasts both as their sole training tool and in conjunction with barbells and calisthenics.
 However, the anecdotal evidence from weight lifters appears to be mixed.
 Some weight lifters credit certain kettlebell movements, such as the swing, as being instrumental in assisting rehabilitation from lower back injury or in increasing hip extension strength despite using other movements for the same purpose.
-Others indicate that the swing in particular is one of the few movements that aggravate their lower back, while they can perform barbell lifts without pain.
+Others indicate that kettlebells cause low back pain, particularly during swings, even though they can perform barbell lifts without pain.